Baby Ruth: In popular culture

-A popular song from the year 1956 was "A Rose and a Baby Ruth," written by John D. Loudermilk and recorded by George Hamilton IV.
+In the 2005 film Four Brothers, Angel Mercer (played by Tyrese Gibson) offers to give a local kid playing baseball an entire box of Baby Ruth bars if he helps Angel by creating a distraction so Angel can ambush a dirty cop at his home.

-In the movie Four Brothers, Angel Mercer (played by Tyrese Gibson) offers to give a local kid playing baseball an entire box of Baby Ruth bars if he helps Angel by creating a distraction so Angel can ambush a dirty cop at his home.
+A "Baby Ruth" candy bar appears in the 2006 Family Guy episode "Hell Comes to Quahog" when Meg feeds Sloth from the 1985 film The Goonies.

 In the television series Friends, Rachel Green (played by Jennifer Aniston) and Ross Geller (played by David Schwimmer) are discussing baby names, almost settling on the name Ruth until Rachel excitedly says "Yes!
-We're having a little baby Ruth..." and they realise the obvious brand recognition joke.
+We're having a little baby Ruth..." and they realize the obvious brand recognition joke.